polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. In the Azure portal, navigate to the **Virtual machines** blade and restart all virtual machines you deployed earlier in this exercise.

-1. From the lab computer, start a Windows PowerShell ISE window as an Administrator.

-1. In the Script pane, type the following script, and press F5 to execute it.
-When prompted to sign in after typing the first command, type in the credentials you used to authenticate to your Azure subscription.
+1. In the Azure portal, if necessary, open the PowerShell session within **Cloud Shell** and, in the PowerShell pane, run the following to join Azure VMs to the Azure AD DS domain:

     ```
     $userName = 's03-su'